Lewis Lindsay Dyche

-Lewis Lindsay Dyche (March 20, 1857 – January 20, 1915) was a naturalist and also the creator of the Panorama of North American Plants and Animals, which was featured in the Kansas Pavilion at the 1893 World's Columbian Exposition.
-His taxidermy work is housed at The University of Kansas' Natural History Museum in Lawrence, KS.
-Also at KU is the U.S. Army's lone survivor on the field of the Battle of Little Big Horn, a Horse, Comanche, which the Army asked Dyche to stuff for their display.
+Lewis Lindsay Dyche (March 20, 1857 – January 20, 1915) was a naturalist.
+He was the creator of Panorama of North American Plants and Animals, which was featured in the Kansas Pavilion at the 1893 World's Columbian Exposition.
+His taxidermy is housed at The University of Kansas' (KU) Natural History Museum in Lawrence, Kansas.
+Also at KU is the U.S. Army's lone survivor on the field of the Battle of Little Big Horn.
+He was a Horse Comanche, which the Army asked Dyche to stuff for their display.

+Early life

 Dyche was born in Berkeley Springs, West Virginia (then in Virginia).

 He died in Topeka, Kansas on January 20, 1915.